-- Try smoked paprika - this is definitely nontraditional but very good.
+- Try smoked paprika - this is definitely nontraditional but very good, in my experience.

 - Use Vidalia onions - this is a sweet variety that works well in this recipe.

-- Use Meyer lemons, which are milder and sweeter than regular lemons.
+- I often use Meyer lemons, which are milder and sweeter than regular lemons.

 This is a saucy dish, so you'll want to serve it on top of something to absorb those yummy juices.
 The traditional bed for Moroccan chicken is couscous, but I often go with one of the following:

 You can also serve this dish on top of raw baby spinach leaves.
 The hot cooking juices will wilt the spinach just enough to lightly cook it.